 The MIDI Consortium was granted a letter of intent by the Government of Malta in December 1992 for the development of the Manoel Island and Tigné Point project.
 Project negotiations were successfully concluded and a 99 year emphyteutical grant was entered into with Government on 15 June 2000.
-Works at Tigné Point commenced in 2000 and by the end of 2019, most of the Tigne Point phases have been completed.
-On 16 April 2020 a full development permit was granted by the Planning Authority for the development of the final phase of the Tignè Point development.
+Works at Tigné Point commenced in 2000 and by the end of 2020, most of the Tigné Point phases have been completed.

+On 16 April 2020 a full development permit was granted by the Planning Authority for the development of the final phase of the Tigné Point development.
 This includes the development of the Q3 residential block which will comprise 63 apartments and 4 levels of car parking and the embellishment of the Garden Battery and adjoining areas.
+This permit is currently under appeal.